 When users leave their home Wi-Fi range, we interpret this as them leaving their home/apartment.
 If they leave their window AC on, we send a notification to them to remind them to turn it off.
 We we're initially worried that sending too many notifications to users would get annoying.
 In order to get around this potential frustration, we integrated ML so that after the first week or two, Root begins learning your patterns and automates this process for you.
 In addition, as mentioned above, users can simply set a schedule for their root or turn notifications off (in settings).

-Ultimately, the team disbanded after the summer, and we were never able to bring this product into reality.
+However, while we spent the entire summer hustling, we didn't end up raising the total capital we needed ($80k) to go into production.
+One of the biggest lessons learned here was that hardware is expensive, especially building the mold for production.
+Ultimately, the team disbanded in the Fall of 2016, and we were never able to bring this product into reality.
 This has definitely been a great learning experience.
 Working with a hardware startup is a new experience for me, and while it was challenging working directly with hardware and software developers, it was also extremely eye opening to learn about the technology itself, which is definitely something I wouldn't have learned otherwise.
-Given the capital constraints of a hardware startup, however, we're currently in an effort to raise capital (about $80k) to be able to manufacture our final product.